 IIT Delhi researchers develop advanced photodetector to boost high-speed optical communication

-New Delhi: The Indian Institute of Technology Delhi (IIT Delhi) on Monday said that it has developed an advanced photodetector that could significantly improve high-speed optical communication.
+New Delhi: The Indian Institute of Technology Delhi (IIT Delhi) said that it has developed an advanced photodetector that could significantly improve high-speed optical communication.

 The new device operates without an external power source and offers ultra-fast response and high sensitivity.